Azure Citadel

 Via Azure Lighthouse

 Azure Lighthouse is slightly different as the managed service delegations project resources from the customer’s tenant to the managed service provider (MSP).
-The authorisations in the service definition define the MSP’s access which uses the security principals (users, service principals, and security groups) in the MSP’s tenant.
-Therefore that is where the Partner Admin Link’s are defined, applying to any and all Azure Lighthouse delegations where they are included.
+The authorisations in the service definition define the MSP’s access which specifies the security principals (users, service principals, and security groups) in the MSP’s tenant.
+Any delegations then project the customer’s resources into the MSP’s tenant.

+Therefore you link the security principals in the MSP tenant rather than in the custom context.
 A benefit of this approach is that link only needs to be created once.
 If you are already using Azure Lighthouse with your customers then it is one of the easiest and most effective methods for PAL tagging at scale.
 See the Azure Lighthouse & PAL for more information.

 Which Azure RBAC roles are eligible?